textcreationpartnership/A03597/README.md

 ##Content Summary##

 #####Front#####
-A REMEDIE AGAINST SORROW AND FEARE, delivered in a funerall Sermon,BY RICHARD HOOKER, SOMEtimes fell

 #####Body#####
 IOHN.
 14. 27.Let not your hearts be troubled, nor feare.THE holy Apostles having gathered themselues **Types of content**